renatomaia/coutil/doc/manual.md

 [Await function](#await-function) that awaits until it sends through socket `socket` the substring of `data` that starts at `i` and continues until `j`, following the same sematics of the arguments of [memory.get](https://github.com/renatomaia/lua-memory/blob/master/doc/manual.md#memoryget-m--i--j).

-For unbinded datagram sockets `address` must be destination address, but it must be omitted for datagram sockets binded to a peer address.
+For unbinded datagram sockets,
+`address` must be destination address, but it must be omitted for datagram sockets binded to a peer address.
+For stream sockets,
-For stream sockets `address` is ignored, except for `"share"` stream sockets, where `address` might be the stream socket to be transferred.
+`address` is ignored,
+except for `"share"` stream sockets, where `address` might be the stream socket to be transferred.
 This operation is not available for passive sockets.

-Returns `true` in case of success.

 **Note**: if `data` is a [memory](https://github.com/renatomaia/lua-memory), it is not converted to a Lua string prior to have its specified contents transfered.